GuyFarley/reading-notes/class-01.md

 ***How do computers fit in with the world around them?***

-We use computerse to create models of the world, using data we provide.
+We use computers to create models of the world, using data we provide.
 Within these models:
 	- Objects represent physical things
 	- Methods perform tasks using the properties of those objects
 	- Events can be triggered when a user interacts with the computer